 3. Establish an eviction fee schedule

-Outlining the exact fee schedule in the terms of the lease makes the eviction process smoother—and can even thwart some evictions before they start.
+Outlining the exact fee schedule in the terms of the lease makes evicting smoother—and can even thwart some evictions before they start.

 - Late rent fee: For example, consider giving the tenant until midnight on the due date to pay rent without penalty.
 Outline your exact late fees in the lease—and pay attention to your state’s related laws.
 (Consider requiring tenants to pay late fees with certified funds.
 Checks can take several days to bounce.)